mayank05942/Binary-Search/README.md

 TC - O(log(n))

 ## Type 1
-Binary Search in an array -> 1- Find an element
+Binary Search in an array :
+* Find an element
-                             2 - Find the float or ceil of the element
+* Find the float or ceil of the element

 Note: Here the array may consists of numbers or alphabets.

 ##Type 2

-Binary search in a matrix -> 1 - Matrix is sorted row wise
+Binary search in a matrix:
+* Matrix is sorted row wise
-                             2 - Matrix is sorted row and col wise
+* Matrix is sorted row and col wise